The David Lowery 2021 film The Green Knight

 In Lowery's retelling of the story, characters from Sir Gawain and the Green Knight are reconfigured and streamlined, and the story itself is restructured to emphasize some of the original's sentiments, but in other ways a great deal is left out and a modern, 21st century attitude with an appetite for magic and witchcraft has taken hold.
 Despite the insertion of quite a bit which is wholly new with no direct connection to the ancient text at all, still The Green Knight follows the main plot line of the original telling beginning more or less with the disastrous Christmas Party and then the long journey to the Green Chapel.

 While an effort is here to hew to the spirit of the original tale, Lowery goes about it almost like a magic trick, not unlike the hand-and-hidden-coin tricks shown to us in the film by a bandit, where the object our eyes follow does not end up where we think it does.
 With a title for this movie that only indicates the titular character in green, but also implying the ironic situation of this version's Sir Gawain, Lowery makes clever use of his original source material and satisfies the modern appetite for finding double-meanings.
-Here Gawain is portrayed not as a developed and determined knight who has but a few lessons to learn, but onscreen is an aimless young man looked upon by his mother and by a king uncle who is a father figure, and we see that this pair expect much more out of Gawain (played by Dev Patel) than what the fellow himself is aware of or initially seems capable of.
+Here Gawain is portrayed not as a developed and determined knight who has but a few (but large) lessons to learn, instead onscreen he is an aimless young man looked upon by his mother and by a king uncle who is a father figure, and we see that this pair expect much more out of Gawain (played by Dev Patel) than what the fellow himself is aware of or initially seems capable of.

 Visually the movie is a marvel of imagination.
 Creativity gives the interior scenes a carefully contrived hydrid-medieval look coupled with a sheer prettiness that dominates at times.
 The abundant outdoor scenes are usually gorgeous, whether verdant and green or in the bare settings of desolate places.
 The scenery itself is a character in Lowery's movie, though it isn't as fully exploited as it is in the original tale.
 But, then, Lowery's film is a significantly shorter version and with the addition of new characters not in the original, we have varied side stories to attend to despite the frequently long sections of the film which has no-dialogue, as if Lowery the scriptwriter is rationing English to the audience.